al3x/emacs/README.md

 ## Introduction

 This is the Emacs configuration that [Alex Payne](http://al3x.net/) ([@al3x](https://github.com/al3x)) uses.
-It's not a "starter kit" or "configuration framework" for Emacs, though it does demonstrate the use of [El-Get](https://github.com/dimitri/el-get) and keeps customizations and tweaks tidy and modular.
+It's not a "starter kit" or "configuration framework" or anything like that.

 ## Overview

+* Packages are managed with [Cask](https://github.com/cask/cask) and [Pallet](https://github.com/rdallasgray/pallet).
 * Works on Mac OS X. I install Emacs on OS X via [Homebrew](http://brew.sh/).
 * Previously worked on Linux (Emacs 23 GTK on Ubuntu), but _not actively maintained for Linux_.
 * Has some useful accommodations for Dvorak typists, such as `C-t` being mapped to `C-x`, and being able to `C-x c` (actually `C-t c`) to do a `M-x`.
   * Note that all of the above are way more comfortable if you set caps lock to act as ctrl.
-* Assumes that you want to use Emacs for editing and maybe very occasionally as your shell, but probably not for email, news, or web browsing.
+* Assumes that you want to use Emacs for editing text and code and not much more.
+No email, IRC, web browsing, Org mode craziness, etc.

 ## Supported Syntaxes